joshmarinacci/gb_emu/readme.md

 * 24594  start Nintendo Logo check
 * 28674  end of the logo check, starting to fill VRAM with tilemap
 * 28806 start scrolling

+0xFF4B is highest register
+tetris is writing to 0xFFF0 to FFEF and down to FFE1 and also FF81 and FF80 and FFA1 this is actually a routine to wait during DMA transfers since all other memory is off limits